austenstone/github-actions-best-practices/README.md

 Use [VSCode](https://code.visualstudio.com/).

 ### Language/Syntax support
-Use Read Hat's [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension which utilizes [schemastore.org](https://www.schemastore.org/json/).
+Use RedHat's [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension which utilizes [schemastore.org](https://www.schemastore.org/json/).
 This will provide tons of features such as syntax highlighting and formatting.

 # Workflow Usage
 When writing workflows there are some things to keep in mind.